keepthrifty/keepthrifty.github.io/_posts/2016/2016-03-20-march-challenge-household-care-update-3.md

 The mason jars are for my wife's new lunch plan - [salad-in-a-jar][salad-in-a-jar-video].
 Pre-making tasty lunches from raw ingredients is a great way to keep healthy and keep thrifty, so it's well worth the investment in mason jars.

 ![Salad in a mason jar][salad-in-a-jar]
-<div class="image-caption">Yellow bell pepper, cucumber, cherry tomatoes, red onion, olives, and homemade dressing</div>
+<div class="caption">Yellow bell pepper, cucumber, cherry tomatoes, red onion, olives, and homemade dressing</div>

 Overall, we're still on track.
 Keeping within budget despite the originally unplanned mason jars makes me feel good that we're in a maintainable state for the future :)